retroxsky06/surfs_up/README.md

 Module 9 Challenge

 ## Project Overview
-The purpose of this project is to
-Surf & Shake shop, a potential stakeholder is interested in temperature trends for the months of June and December.
-Deciding to invest in the shop to determine if the business is viable.
+A potential stakeholder for a posible surf and ice cream shop in Oahu, Hawaii is interested in understanding temperature trends to determine the viability of the business.
+Specifically, the potential stakeholder would like to review temperature data for the months of June and December.
+The purpose of this project is to gather and analyze June and December temperature data in order for the stakeholder to make a more informed investment decision.

-temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
 ## Software & Resources
 - Python 3.8.8
 - SQLAlchemy 1.4.7
-- Starter file: hawaii.sqlite
+- SQLite database: hawaii.sqlite (stored weather data)

 ## Results
-Ran analysis using.
+Dataa utilized , SQLAlchemy to query from the hawaii.sqlite database Ran analysis using.
 The following results were found:
+- The average temperature in June is 3.9 degrees warmer than December.
-- June on average is 3 degrees higher than in December
+- The lowest temperature in December is 8 degrees cooler than the lowest temperature in June.
-- Max: 2 degrees difference between June and December
+- June has a higher max temperature than Decemver; however, it reveals a difference of 2 degrees.
-- slightly higher counts in june, less data points in December, 1700 vs 1517
+- There are 11.3% less data points in December (June: 1700, December: 1517).

 #### Summary statistics for June temperatures
 ![fig1](https://github.com/retroxsky06/surfs_up/blob/main/Resources/June_temps.png)